carlosmarti/C--_Programs/README.txt

-These are some C++ programs i did while in college.
+These are some C++ programs that made early in college.